juanlive/upgradeable-token/README.md

 Usage

+The token should be registered at Intelligent Storage for first time either manually or through a previous version.
+To do it manually, there is the registerToken function.
+It will initialize the token with Intelligent Storage.

 registerToken(bytes32 _balances,bytes32 _allowed)

 _balances and _allowed can be any bytes32 value (it can be converted from a string) thas has not been yet registered at IntteligentStorage.

+To do it from a previous version, there is the function upgradeToken at the old version, which will transfer access to Intelligent Storage to the new version and will send it the keys.

 upgradeToken(address _newAddress)

-When a new version of the token has been deployed, this will transfer ownership of storage to the new version.
-The new version should have a "confirm" function that will register the two keys needed to contact with IntelligentStorage
+The new version should have a "confirm" function that will receive the two keys needed to contact with IntelligentStorage.